SoySauceLab/CollectionKit/README.md

 ### Features

-* Provide a swift `UICollectionView` alternative built on top of `UIScrollView` that is far more customizable.
+* Provide a custom `CollectionView` class built on top of `UIScrollView` that is far more customizable than `UICollectionView`.
-* Automatically update UI when data changes.
-(No need to call `reloadData` any more)
+* Automatically diff data changes and update UI.
-* Better performance than any other diffing library that work with `UICollectionView`.
-Only the visible cells are diffed.
+* Superb performance through cell reuse, batched reload, visible-only diff, & the use of swift value types.
-* An customizable animation layer specifically built for collections.
+* Extendable animation layer specifically built for collections.
 * Composable & hot swappable sections with independent layout.
 * Strong type checking powered by Swift Generics.
 * Builtin layouts and animators that you can use out of the box.